Rather than forgive and forget, sometimes we choose “resent and fester” because it feels so much easier to reach.

 As always, the choice is yours…

-When someone has seriously hurt you, then you are the only one who will know how you really feel about it – and therefore, how you would like to respond.
+When someone has seriously hurt you, you’re the only one who knows how you really feel about it – and therefore, how you’d like to respond.

-But, somewhere in your heart, I am sure that there is a deep desire for healing, love, and completeness – which all become possible through the act of forgiveness.
+But, somewhere in your heart, I’m sure that there’s a deep desire for healing, love, and completeness – which all become possible through the act of forgiveness.

-To forgive does not mean that you are permitting their wrong, but it does mean that you value your own mental and emotional health more than the past action of another person.
+To forgive doesn’t mean that you’re permitting their wrong, but it does mean that you value your own mental and emotional health more than the past action of another person.
 It means that you value your own happiness and sanity to such an extent that no-one can take it away from you.